 We hope that effort will be poured into improved tax collection methods as opposed to further burdening the tax compliant.

-Take out: Businesses should brace themselves for relentless tax collection methods.
+Finance Forecast Take-out: Businesses should brace themselves for relentless tax collection methods.
 The revenue service will likely impose severe penalties as well.
 Meticulous record-keeping and tax calculations are crucial.
 We further expect amendments to tax laws to enforce collection and penalty policies.
 Businesses would do well to ensure that they have tax experts on hand.

 Tightening The Belt On Government Spending

 The finance minister said what we wanted to hear regarding the public sector wage bill and increases.
 It, however, seeing this to fruition has proven challenging.